 Do you offer hotel reservations?

 Sorry, we are not able to assist you with lodging.
-South Jersey Officiants services are limited to your wedding ceremony and elopement photography.
+South Jersey Wedding Pros services are limited to your ceremony, photography, seating rentals, arch rentals, and floral services.

 Do you offer same-sex marriage?

 Isn't it awful that you feel the need to ask this question?
-At South Jersey Officiants, there is no room in our lives for discrimination of any kind.
+At South Jersey Wedding Pros, there is no room in our lives for discrimination of any kind.
 Our requirements are simple.
 You must answer YES to both of the following questions: